Coronavirus Information for the SPS Community

 - Moving on-campus/blended courses to remote learning classrooms

 - Continuing to offer existing online courses as usual

-SPS remains committed to the safety, health, and well being of our community and to delivering high-quality education in both our online and remote learning classes.
-These priorities guide our decision making for the Fall 2020 quarter.
+SPS remains committed to the safety, health, and well-being of our community and to delivering high-quality education in both our online and remote learning classes.
+These priorities guide our decision-making for the spring 2021 quarter.

 - All online programs will continue to be delivered as online programs.

-- With the exception of the full-time MPPA program, all on-campus graduate programs will continue to be delivered in a remote teaching format.
-(Full-time MPPA students who have concerns about attending classes on campus should contact their academic adviser to discuss options.)
+- With the exception of the residential Accelerated Master's in Public Policy Administration (AMPPA) program, all on-campus graduate programs will continue to be delivered in a remote teaching format.
+AMPPA who have concerns about attending classes on campus should contact their academic adviser to discuss options.

 - With the exception of some laboratory courses, all on-campus undergraduate programs will continue to be delivered in a remote teaching format.
 Specifics on lab courses will be announced at a later date, as the University works through space constraints.

 - Anyone returning to campus will be required to wear a mask at all times.
 These masks can be non-medical grade masks.
 If you do not have a mask, some extras will be available.
 In the event that there are no extras available, you will be allowed to come to work and/or attend or teach a class.